HaiFaessen/CMRI_WiFi__Node_ESP32/README.md

 This Repository Holds Basic Sketches for Arduinos and ESP32.

+This Sketch is to use a CMRI Node over Wifi using an ESP32 Development board

 The Sketches are as Is and are free to use and Modify.

 =======================================================================